iAbadia/Volatility-Plugin-Tutorial/README.md

     0xffffc480b630d080 winlogon.exe            516    448      5        0      1      0 2017-07-13 18:18:42 UTC+0000
     ...

 `pslist` is such a trivial command, it simply lists all running processes.
-But don't be fooled, volatility has quite a set of useful commands wich can be found [here](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference).
+But don't be fooled, volatility has quite a set of useful commands which can be found [here](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference).

 ### What's a Volatility plugin?
 You want to develop a plugin for volatility, but, do you know what a plugin is?
 The first thing to know here is: **EVERYTHING IS A PLUGIN**.
 Yes, there're plugins developed by regular people - you and me - and the ones developed by The Volatility Foundation, that are included in Volatility.
 The so-called volatility commands are nothing more than plugins, `pslist` is a plugin.
 The plugin you'll create will be invoked almost the same way we used `pslist`.